Battle of Bibracte

-The Battle of Bibracte was fought between the Helvetii and six Roman legions, under the command of Gaius Julius Caesar.
-It was the second major battle of the Gallic Wars.
+The Battle of Bibracte was fought between a Gallic confederation centred around the Helvetii and a Roman army under the command of Gaius Julius Caesar.
+It was the first major battle of the Gallic Wars.

 Prelude

-The Helvetii, a confederation of Gallic tribes, had begun a total migration of its peoples in March of 58 BC.
+The Helvetii, a confederation of Gallic tribes from the area of modern day Switzerland, had begun a large scale migration of its peoples in March of 58 BC.
+They were joined in their migration by elements of other tribal groups; mainly the Boii, Tulingi and the Rauraci.
 This alarmed the Romans and began the Gallic Wars.